1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He aimed to make the Company the supreme power.

-7. Wellesley’s policy of expansion was also driven by:
+7. Wellesley’s policy of expansion was also driven by___________.

 A) Rivalry with France in global politics